microlinkhq/sdk/README.md

 ## API

-Even we provided different ways to integrate MicrolinkJS with your site and your code, our API is isomorphic.
+We even provided different ways to integrate MicrolinkJS with your site and your code, our API is isomorphic.

 The same parameters are available for all of our official integrations.